cerebris/jsonapi-resources/README.md

 ##### Immutable Resources

-Resources that are immutable should be declared as immutable.
+Resources that are immutable should be declared as such with the immutable method.
 Immutable resources will only generate routes for `index`, `show` and `show_relationship`.

 ###### Immutable for Readonly

-Some resources are readonly and are not to be modified through the API.
-Declaring a resource as immutable prevents the routes that allow modification of the resource from being created.
+Some resources are read-only and are not to be modified through the API.
+Declaring a resource as immutable prevents creation of routes that allow modification of the resource.

-###### Immutable for Heterogeneous Collections
+###### Immutable Heterogeneous Collections

-Immutable resources can be used to create a common resource that can be used for fetching heterogeneous collections of resources.
-Manipulation of these resources will still follow the rules setup by the specific resource types.
+Immutable resources can be used as the basis for a heterogeneous collection.
+Resources in heterogeneous collections can still be mutated through their own type-specific endpoints.

 ```ruby
 class VehicleResource < JSONAPI::Resource